dotnsf/dxl.vbs/README.md

   - **(Caution)** You need to specify this **c:\Windows\SysWOW64** full path in 64bit Windows(otherwise 32bit CScript.exe will be launched).

 - If you are asked your Notes' password, enter it

+- Error message(`NotesDXLImporter: DXL importer operation failed`) might be displayed, but you don't have to mind it at this moment.

 - If succeeded, created result filepath would be shown: